harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 #### What does this error mean "	java. lang.IllegalStateException: Failed to execute ApplicationRunner"

 The error "java.lang.IllegalStateException: Failed to execute ApplicationRunner" indicates that there was an issue while trying to execute an ApplicationRunner in a Java application.
 This could be due to various reasons such as missing dependencies, incorrect configuration, or runtime issues.
-Further investigation, including examining the stack trace and reviewing the application code, may be necessary to pinpoint the exact cause of the error.
+Examining the stack trace and reviewing the application code further may be necessary to pinpoint the exact cause of the error.

 #### How to run background step in debug mode in Harness?
 To enable debug logging, set the environment variable DEBUG=true.
-For more information on configuration, go to https://developer.harness.io/docs/feature-flags/relay-proxy/configuration
+For more information on configuration, go to [Relay proxy configuration reference](https://developer.harness.io/docs/feature-flags/relay-proxy/configuration).

 <!-- PLEASE ORGANIZE NEW QUESTIONS UNDER CATEGORIES AS INDICATED BY THE LEVEL 2 HEADINGS (##) -->